-What is the Tattoo Series?
+What Is the Tattoo Series?

 This highly caffeinated collaboration shows our undying love of tattoos and the culture that surrounds them.
 Nine supremely talented tattoo artists from across the country share their flashes of genius—all inspired by coffee.
-The Tattoo Series merch directly supports the local artists who designed them.
+The Tattoo Series merch directly supported the local artists who designed them.

 Meet the Artist: Emily Kay

 Hailing from Alhambra, California, Emily shares her flashes of genius with us—always fueled by strong coffee.
 Her Death Wish Coffee tattoo design features a spooky skull with a scorpion.
 Talk about style that stings.